Shad00Z/machine-learning-compilers/docs/submissions/07_individual_phase.rst

     add(x8, x8, x3, 0, 0)
     str(v11, x8, 0, q)

-However, that also meant we were limited to a ``4x4`` kernel, which would reduce our overall performance.
+This meant that we were limited to a ``4x4`` kernel, which might reduce our overall performance.
-For the transposition kernel, we did not implement any further optimizations.
+To combat this, we increased the initial dimension size from ``M=8`` to ``M=16`` in the normal square kernel.

-On the other hand, for the normal squared kernel we enhanced our initial dimension size from ``M=8`` to ``M=16``.
+For the transposition kernel however, we did not implement any further optimizations.

 Lastly, we performed benchmarks similar to those of the other unary kernels:

 .. code-block:: text
-    :caption: Benchmarking ``squared`` kernel
+    :caption: Benchmarking ``square`` kernel

     --------------------------------------------------
     Running square_primitive 50x50 benchmark